khiga8/link-checker/README.md

 WORK IN PROGRESS!

-This is a bookmarklet that generates a report of all the links on a given page.
-When activated, it will open a new window with a report that allows one to more easily assess the accessibility of links on the page.
-This report includes a table with a column that surfaces the visible label, accessible name, as well potential issues detected by automated checks.
+This bookmarklet makes it easy for one to review the accessibility of links on a page by providing a consolidated view and analysis of all the links on a given page.

+When activated, it will open a new tab with a report.

+This report includes a table with a column that surfaces the accessible name, the visible label, as well potential issues detected by automated checks.
+In addition to reviewing the flagged issues, always use your human judgment to assess the accessibility of the links.

-Notably, a large part of determining accessibility relies on human judgment.
-This bookmarklet makes it easy for one to review the link texts on a page by providing a consolidated view of link attributes alongside guidance on what to assess.
+## Setup

+Grab the bookmarklet at [khiga8.github.io/link-checker](https://khiga8.github.io/link-checker/).

+## Bug?

+If you encounter a bug, please file a ticket.
+Contributions welcome.